How to Debug Go

 }

-When you run this program, it will print out the message “Welcome to my first Go program.” in your terminal window.
+When you run this program, it will print out the message “Welcome to my first Go program.” in your terminal window. - Setting Breakpoints

 Breakpoints are a powerful debugging tool that allow you to pause your code at specific points and inspect variables or step through lines of code.
 To set a breakpoint in Go, simply click on the left margin of your code editor next to the line number where you want to stop execution.
 This will insert a red circle into the margin, indicating that this is a breakpoint.

 Now when you run your program, it will pause execution at the point where you set the breakpoint.
-You can then use various commands in the debugger to continue running the code, inspect variables, and step through lines of code.
+You can then use various commands in the debugger to continue running the code, inspect variables, and step through lines of code. - Inspecting Variables

 When debugging Go code, it’s often useful to inspect the values of variables.
 To do this, simply hover your mouse over a variable name or select it and press Ctrl + Shift + I (or Command + Shift + I on a Mac).
 This will open up a tooltip that displays information about the variable, including its type, value, and other details.